Grasseh/ProjectEuler/readme.md

 Every problem has a static, public function called Solve, which returns a string, that can easily get output in the console.

+## Objective ##
+The point of this repository is to show my solutions to each problem.
+This way, people can compare theirs and see how they, or I can improve each solution.
+It is suggested not to use these to solve the problems first, as it ruins the fun of finding the solutions